The Tucson Advantage

 Most college counselors do not reveal their fees.
 I am not like most counselors, so let’s compare.

-As of this writing, I charge $50 per hour for distinct services, such as essay review.
-I charge $3,500 per client for the full range of my services.
+As of this writing, I charge $4,000 per client for the full range of my services.
 As mentioned previously, I spend at least 100 hours working for each client.

 I accept a maximum of five clients each season so that I can spend the time needed to obtain a high-quality result for each.
 Because I approach this as an “encore career” (see About Me), I can charge much less than my competitors.